Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Preliminaries

-The complementary \ac{CDF} of the \ac{RV} $P_s\!\left(\theta\right)$, i.e., $\mathbb{P}\!\left(P_s\!\left(\theta\right)\!>\!u\right), u\!\in\!\left(0,1\right)$ is usually referred to as the \textit{meta distribution} of the \ac{SIR}.
-Given the operation threshold $\theta$, this is the percentage of random spatial realizations where the typical receiver meets the \ac{SIR} target $\theta$ with reliability larger than $u\!\in\!\left(0,1\right)$, with probability calculated over fading and activity, see equation~\eqref{eq:Ps}.
-In the case of ergodic point processes, this percentage is also equal to the fraction of links achieving a reliability higher than $u$ for each spatial realization, i.e for fixed but unknown locations of the points.
+The complementary \ac{CDF} of the \ac{RV} $P_s\left(\theta\right)$ in Eq.~\eqref{eq:Ps}, i.e., $\mathbb{P}\left(P_s\left(\theta\right)>u\right), u\in\left[0,1\right]$ is usually referred to as the \textit{meta distribution} of the SIR.
+Given the operation threshold $\theta$, it represents the percentage of random spatial realizations where the Rx of the considered link meets the SIR target $\theta$ with probability larger than $u\in\left[0,1\right]$.
+The probability is calculated over the distributions of fading and activity as in Eq.~\eqref{eq:Ps}.
+For ergodic point processes, this percentage is also equal to the fraction of links achieving a reliability higher than $u$ for each spatial realization, i.e., for fixed but unknown locations of Tx and Rx in the BEM.

-Thus far, the moments of the meta distribution of the \ac{SIR}, $M_b\!\left(\theta\right)\!=\! \mathbb{E}\{P_s\!\left(\theta\right)^b\}$, have been investigated for Poisson bipolar, cellular and heterogeneous wireless networks using the \ac{PGFL} of \ac{PPP}~\cite{haenggi2016,haenggi2012}.
-The meta distribution has also gone beyond mean-field models~\cite{weber2005}, and works to maximizes the actual density of active links in Poisson bipolar networks meeting a reliability constraint~\cite{kalamkar2018}.
-Assuming that the interferers follow a \ac{PPP} of intensity $\lambda$, the moments of the meta distribution can be calculated by raising~\eqref{eq:Ps} to the $b$-th power and expressing the spatial average using the \ac{PGFL} of the \ac{PPP},
+The moments of the meta distribution of the SIR, $M_b\left(\theta\right)= \mathbb{E}\{P_s\left(\theta\right)^b\}$, have been investigated for Poisson bipolar and heterogeneous wireless networks using the \ac{PGFL} of \ac{PPP}~\cite{haenggi2016,haenggi2012,kalamkar2018}.
+Assuming that the locations of interferers follow a \ac{PPP}, which is a reasonable assumption in the ultra-dense limit $N\to\infty$, the moments of the meta distribution can be calculated by raising Eq.~\eqref{eq:Ps} to the $b$-th power and expressing the spatial average using the \ac{PGFL} of the \ac{PPP}~\cite{haenggi2016}.

-The statistics of the random link distance $r$ are therefore central.
-What can be said about this in a bipartite matching is discussed in Section \ref{sec:model}.
+where $\lambda$ is the intensity of interferers.
+The above equation indicates that the statistics of the random link distance $r$ are therefore central.